faelcorreia/useful-scripts/README.md

 #### 2. user-pass-generator

-Generate a list of random credentials using the wordlist name.lst.
+Generate a list of random credentials using the given wordlist.

 **Usage**

+`node index.js filename`

+#### 3. bytes-histogram

+Generate a table with the quantity of each byte of a given file.

+**Usage**

-`node index.js`
+`node index.js filename`